Lesson 5 of 5

 Key Columns for Wheel Traders

-1. Delta: Look for put delta between -0.20 and -0.35 for a good balance of premium and probability of profit.
+1. Delta: Look for put delta between -0.20 and -0.35 for a good balance of premium and probability.
+This is your strike-picking shortcut.

-3. Open Interest: Stick to strikes with OI above 100 for reliable fills and tight spreads.
+3. Open Interest: Stick to strikes with OI above 100.
+Below that, you'll fight wide spreads and bad fills.

 Avoid Illiquid Strikes